-How Is it Different
+How is it Different

 The main thing that’s different from the previous KeyPad is the built-in access cards reader, allowing you and other users to control the system with these newly released as well Ajax-branded pass cards and tags to make the controls faster and smooth as much as it can be by putting the card over the device.

-Of course you saw many such keypads with card readers in front of the building and particular rooms’ entry doors, and this had to happen with Ajax’s Alarm as well.
-Touch-sensitive keypad for typing passwords, 3x system control buttons and the system status indicators.
+Of course, you saw many such keypads with card readers in front of the building and particular rooms’ entry doors, and this had to happen with Ajax’s Alarm as well.
+Touch-sensitive keypad for typing passwords, 3x system control buttons, and the system status indicators.
 And this could have been the end of the review, but fortunately, Ajax topped it with many other things worth mentioning.

 Why Would You Need It